Abalone

 Frontlets, also known as "foreheadbands" or "headbands," are a type of headgear traditionally used by the Indigenous peoples of the Pacific Northwest Coast.
 They are worn by both men and women and are typically made from wood, abalone shells, or other materials such as copper or bronze.
 They are decorated with intricate designs, such as animals, human figures, or abstract patterns, which often had symbolic meaning.

 Frontlets also played a role in potlatch ceremonies and other important social events, where they are used to express the wealth and prestige of the wearer and their family.
-They can also be used to identify the person's clan and the specific event they were participating in.
+They can also be used to identify the person's clan and the specific event they are participating in.

 Today, frontlets are still considered an important part of Pacific Northwest Coast culture and many Indigenous artists continue to make and use them in ceremonial and cultural revitalization practices.
 They are also exhibited in museums and private collections as a significant art form.